MateeDevs/devstack-ios-app/README.md

 ## Style Guide
 - [Swift Style Guide](https://github.com/raywenderlich/swift-style-guide)
-- To ensure a uniform style, it is advisable to use the ready-made templates for ViewController / ViewModel / FlowController etc.
+- To ensure a uniform style, it is advised to use the ready-made templates for ViewController / ViewModel / FlowController etc.
-- The templates are available from a separate repository [ios-templates](https://github.com/pchmelar/ios-templates)
+- The templates are available from a separate repository [ios-templates](https://github.com/MateeDevs/devstack-ios-templates)
 - When using storyboards, strictly go with the rule `one view = one storyboard`!
 - Project structure in the Xcode should reflect the directory structure on your drive
 - Unfinished or broken code should be marked with `#warning("TODO:")` or `#warning("FIXME:")`